jupyter/jupyter/docs/source/what_is_jupyter.md

 > 📘 **About:** This document explains fundamental ideas and software inside the Jupyter ecosystem.

-"Jupyter" can mean a lot of things, so let's start from the beginning, and go step-by-step:
+"Jupyter" can mean a lot of things, so let's start from the beginning and go step-by-step:

 Above all, "Project Jupyter" is a large umbrella project that covers